 One photographer really springs to mind – Lou Bueno.
 Lou is an amazing New York based street photographer who was incredibly supportive and inspiring when I started working professionally.
 If it hadn’t been for him, I may not be doing this now.
 His images of NYC are stunning, probably the best I’ve ever seen – and he’s a 100% wonderful guy as well.

-7. How do you deal with the business inside of being an photographer?
+7. How do you deal with the business inside of being a photographer?

 8. What words of advice would you give to any aspiring photographers out there?

 Get out there and do it!
-Learn the essentials and techniques first and foremost, so you have a really good rapport with your equipment and processes – and then use this as a rock-solid base to start experimenting to inject your individuality onto your work.
-Remember, the camera is only a tool – it can’t take great photographs.
+Learn the essentials and techniques first and foremost, so you have a really good rapport with your equipment and processes – and then use this as a rock-solid base to start experimenting to inject your individuality into your work.
+Remember, a camera is only a tool – it can’t take great photographs.
 You can!

 9. Forthcoming Work/Exhibitions

 I’ve just completed an extensive shoot for a very glamorous charity calendar for Networking Women, in aid of registered charity Breast Cancer Haven.
 The official launch event for the calendar is being held at the shoot venue, the gorgeous Heythrop Park Hotel in Gloucestershire, on October 7th 2010.
 Tickets to the launch event can be booked at http://thenwcalendarlaunch.eventbrite.com/ – come and see the grand launch of the calendar and meet the businesswomen who feature in the calendar!

 Belinda McCarthy is an art, lifestyle and commercial photographer based in the South West of England.
 Her work has previously been featured in the Tate Modern in London, in the press and in art publications.
 Belinda’s portfolio can be viewed at www.belindamccarthy.co.uk